Graph Edits for Counterfactual Explanations: A comparative study: Method

-\paragraph{Graph Autoencoders (GAEs)} By eliminating the need for labeled samples, unsupervised techniques such as GAEs \cite{kipf2016variational} arise as faster and more versatile solutions, even though their metric performance often ranks lower than GNNs.
-GAEs comprise of an encoder-decoder structure, with the encoder being tasked to produce embedding representations; these representations are useful for retrieval tasks, since similarity in the embedding space corresponds to actual graph similarity.
+\textit{\textbf{Graph Autoencoders (GAEs)}} \cite{kipf2016variational} arise as faster and more versatile solutions by eliminating the need for labeled samples, even though their metric performance often ranks lower than GNNs.
+GAEs implement an encoder-decoder structure, with the encoder being tasked to produce embedding representations; these representations are useful for retrieval tasks, since similarity in the embedding space corresponds to actual graph similarity.
 Thus, the need of GED calculations within the training process is completely avoided, dropping the computational complexity to $O(N)$ in comparison to the $O(N^2)$ operations required in the supervised case ($N$ is the number of graphs).
 The encoder and decoder modules are constructed using any of the aforementioned GNN variants (same GNN modules for the encoder and the decoder when applicable).

-\paragraph{} In all cases, we retain the NP-hard GED scores as ground truth for comparison, so that we evaluate the performance of different graph algorithms on the ground-truth rank.
+In all cases, we retain the NP-hard GED scores for ground truth comparison to evaluate the performance of different models on the ground-truth rank.